Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 630 trips per day, equating to approximately 55 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 192 meters from the nearest stop.
+Service frequency averages 630 trips per day across all routes, equating to approximately 55 weekly trips per individual stop.

 Frequently Asked Questions - Transport